CristianSwift/Seaflow-Machine-Learning/README.md

 - Where figures are saved throughout the notebook.
 All figures are displayed in the ipynb notebooks, and some exclusively so.

+## Authors
+This work was conducted by Cristian Swift (CristianSwift2@gmail.com) under the mentorship of François Ribalet1 and François Ribalet through the School of Oceanography, Univeristy of Washington, Seattle, USA

+## License